Saatva Classic Mattress Review

 Differences Between Sizes And Variants

 The Saatva Classic mattress comes in Firm, Luxury Firm, and Plush Soft.
 The 14.5-inch variant is available in Twin, Twin XL, Full, Queen, King, Split King, and California King sizes.
-We tested the Queen-sized 14.5-inch variant in Luxury Firm, and other variants may perform differently.
-Here's a photo of our unit's label.
+We tested the Queen-sized 14.5-inch variant in Luxury Firm, and here's a photo of our unit's label.
+We've also separately tested the Saatva Classic (Plush Soft).

 If you encounter another variant, let us know in the comments, and we'll update our review.